ap2wow/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## Discussion

-I have heard there is a more powerful method, called [Random forest model](http://blog.sciencenet.cn/blog-661364-615921.html), which do not need the collinearity test in the beginning of the analyses.
+I have heard there is a more powerful method, called [Random forest model](http://blog.sciencenet.cn/blog-661364-615921.html), which do not need the collinearity test at the beginning of the analyses.
 I do not play with this model, but I’d like to try it in future.

 PS: the results below is just for fun.